On this page

 Quick summary

-#For more information on eligible premium processing categories, please visit our How Do I Request Premium Processing, as described in the Visit the United States guide, as described in the Invest in the United States guide.
+#For more information on eligible premium processing categories, please visit our How Do I Request Premium Processing, as described in the Visit the United States guide.

 When you need the agency to take follow-up action on an already approved case